nest-desktop/nest-desktop/docs/about/nuspic.rst

 Before NEST Desktop, there existed a soctware called nuSPIC, which targeted a similar goal as NEST Desktop:

+Before NEST Desktop, there existed a soctware called nuSPIC, which targeted a similar goal as NEST Desktop:

 .. image:: /_static/img/screenshots/nuspic.png

 nuSPIC is also a web interface working with NEST Simulator.